SSoQE/SSoQE-Species_Distribution_Modelling/README.md

 - `SSoQE_2025_SDMs_introduction.pdf` is a rendered presentation.
 - `SSoQE_SDM_presentation.pdf` contains additional teaching material.
 - `hello.qmd` is a small Quarto example.
-- `Links_etherpad.txt` contains a historical collaboration link.

 Open `SSoQE-Species_Distribution_Modelling.Rproj` in RStudio.
-Render the Quarto source rather than editing its generated files.
-The source filename still contains 2025 and should be renamed only as part of a deliberate source-and-link migration, not a repository-identity update.
+Open the R Script `scripts/Simple_SDM_BetPen.R` within the project.
+This will be the basis to read in the data `data/data_SDM.csv` and build a simple SDM.